fetchai/agents-aea/docs/architecture.md

 ## Resources

-The `Resources` class implements all resources for an agent.
-These come in the form of registries.
+Registries hold Resources.
+There is one Registry for each type of Resource.
 The specific classes are in the `registries/base.py` module.

 * ProtocolRegistry.
 * HandlerRegistry.